 Why is understanding the difference between cybersecurity and threat intelligence important?

-Cyber Intelligence and Cybersecurity, though sharing the objective of defending against cyber threats, approach it from slightly different perspectives.
+Cyber Intelligence and Cybersecurity, though sharing the objective of defending against cyberthreats, approach it from slightly different perspectives.
 Cyber Intelligence, also known as Threat Intelligence, is an ongoing process that involves the collection, processing, analysis, and distribution of real-time information about active threats targeting applications and systems.
 It provides a comprehensive database, offering security professionals a centralized source of data about vulnerabilities and current threats exploited by malevolent entities.
 On the other hand, Cybersecurity focuses more narrowly on safeguarding critical IT infrastructure.
 This encompasses both digital and physical defense mechanisms, making it a crucial subset of Security Intelligence.

 Cybersecurity differs from threat intelligence in that instead of monitoring the threats, it actively combats attacks.
 The goal of cybersecurity is to protect vital networks, applications, devices, and data from unauthorized access or cyberattack.
 Cybersecurity measures attempt to stay ahead of new attack vectors with the goal of preventing intrusions.
 Security professionals also develop responses to attacks with the objective of mitigating any damage as quickly as possible.
 Threat intelligence is a subset of cybersecurity.
-Meaning, cybersecurity uses threat intelligence as one of many means to detect and stop cyberthreats.
+This means cybersecurity uses threat intelligence as one of many means to detect and stop cyberthreats.

 Understanding the difference between these two key areas of your cyber defense toolset is key due to the need for a comprehensive solution that ensures success in both facets.
 NETSCOUT's Omnis Network Security Portfolio has options to reduce tool sprawl and ensure stout threat intelligence and cybersecurity defenses.

-What are threat intelligence tools?
+What are cyber threat intelligence tools?

-In combating cybersecurity threats, security professionals use a wide range of threat intelligence tools and services to protect vital networks.
+In combating cybersecurity threats, security professionals use a wide range of cyber threat intelligence tools and services to protect vital networks.
 Some of the most common threat intelligence tools include:

-• Cybersecurity programs – These programs typically assist with threat detection and threat management.
+• Cybersecurity Programs – These programs typically assist with threat detection and threat management.

 • Reverse Engineering Malware – Incident response teams can address malware by reverse engineering the threat, analyzing it, then developing strategies to defend against it.